-Balsall Common’s resident Award Winning Comedian Harvey Hawkins created Balsall Common Comedy Club as a vehicle for bringing the top comedians from the UK circuit to his home village at affordable prices, removing the time and expense required to travel to a major city.
+Balsall Common’s resident Award Winning Comedian Harvey Hawkins created Balsall Common Comedy Club as a vehicle for bringing the top comedians from the UK circuit to his home village at affordable prices, removing the time and expense required to travel to a major town or city.

 For a brief history of the villages of Balsall Common and the neighbouring village of Berkswell we would point you to the following articles at BalsallCom.Com: